Creative Food and Beverage Remains Important

-Memorable event food often needs more than just taste and texture.
+Meetings during these times might be different, but memorable event food and beverage is always a key satisfiaction driver.
 Offer your guests a feast for the eyes with inventive food presentation.
 With simple and inexpensive techniques, your event’s food preparation can impress even the most staunch foodie.
 From plating to dinnerware—and everything in between—you can transform the standard event catering dish into Instagrammable food art.
 Use any of our food presentation tips to set the mood, communicate your theme and delight your attendees:

-Depending on your event’s budget or format, you can treat your guests to a live, custom plating experience by having dishes prepared at their tables or at a food station.
-Live food preparation is a popular service available in many restaurants and offers a significant bonus by entertaining guests—they become involved in the process of preparing their meals.
+Depending on your event’s budget or format, you can treat your guests to a live, custom plating experience by having dishes prepared at their tables or at a food station (re-designed to maintain proper social distancing).
+Live food preparation helps entertain guests as they become involved in the process of preparing their meals.

 Live food preparation also has the benefit of helping you pare down your menu.
 Because live food prep works best with foods that do not require thermal processing, you can select dishes that can be chilled or easily assembled.
 For a simple setup, opt for salads, soups, fish dishes and prepped desserts.
 Go the extra mile by featuring flambé, hot stone cooking or a live grilling station.
 With larger parties, feature several skilled chefs and have them prep family-style meals.